blazingbobcat/token-dice-game-sim/README.md

   -- Creates game object, which in turn creates two Die objects to play -- User needs to load this class in order to run simulation.
   -- Contains main loop prompting user for number of games, passing control over to TokenDiceGame class for simulations and back; and then prompting user if they want to run program again or not.
+  -- Validates all user input

 $ Version 1.0 was a prototype.
-This is version 1.2.2 with a number of improved features:
+This is version 1.3 with a number of improved features:
 - Elimination of god class TokenDiceGame;
 - Introduction of more functions in TokenDiceMain for improved implementation
 - Try-catch clauses for validation of user input